View Sportsbooks, Odds and Promotions available in your state.

 20+ mph | Completion percentage decreases by 10% | Interception rate increases by 8%; Pass deflection rate increases by 8% |

 Rain can have a major impact on the outcome of college football games.
 Rain can make the field slippery, which can cause players to slip and fall.
-This can impact the accuracy of passes, the ability to make cuts, and the overall speed of the game.
-College football odds may shift towards the under for the total points scored in the game.
+This can impact the accuracy of passes, the ability to make cuts and the overall speed of the game.
+College football fans should be aware that the odds may shift towards the under for the total points scored in the game.

 Rain Intensity | Impact on NCAAF Totals | Impact on NCAAF Point Spreads |